phax/phive/README.md

 # News and noteworthy

-v12.0.1 - work in progress
+v12.0.1 - 2026-03-12
 * Improved Validation result HTML default CSS to handle long values better
+* Removed the displayname from the VES Status again, as it is already contained in the VES itself

 v12.0.0 - 2026-02-22
 * Updated to ph-diver 4.2.0